 Suunto Traverse Alpha

 Another smartwatch designed with the angler in mind is the Suunto Traverse Stealth Alpha.

-This black and the gray digital timepiece are equipped with both GPS and GLONASS navigation.
+This black and gray digital timepiece is equipped with both GPS and GLONASS navigation.

 More relevantly, the watch includes features specifically added for fishing and hunting, like a moon phase calendar, sunrise alert, and red backlight for use at night.